-Your questions answered on blocked fireplaces, reinstating fireplaces, original fireplace designs, permitted fuels, removing paint from cast iron, the best finishes; removing smoke stains
+Your questions answered on blocked Victorian and Edwardian fireplaces, reinstating fireplaces, original fireplace designs, permitted fuels, removing paint from cast iron, the best finishes; removing smoke stains

 I want to open up a blocked fireplace.
 How can I tell whether it is safe to do so?

 Go outside and look at the chimney.
 It may have been capped or cowled but it should not have been completely sealed.
 Even if you do not intend to reinstate any fireplaces it should be unsealed, to ventilate the chimneystack.

 Inside the house, remove whatever has been use to seal the fireplace, but do not demolish any brickwork outside the 'builder's opening'.
 Light a spill or twist of paper in the opening.
 If it burns well and the flame is drawn inwards and upwards, the flue is clear.
 Get a chimney sweep to clean and inspect the flue before proceeding further.
 The National Association of Chimney Sweeps, Unit 15 Emerald Way, Stone Business Park, Stone, Staffordshire ST15 0SR.
 Tel: 44 (0)1785 811732.
 Fax: 01785 811712.
 Website: www.chimneyworks.co.uk Email:email@example.com.